Categories

 For Forbes, I dug into a disturbing trend: workers being asked to sign “Training Repayment Agreements” to repay the (putative, highly inflated, and sometimes completely fabricated) cost of their on-the-job training if they quit or are fired within a set time period.
 In some cases, the TRAs take 3 years or longer to expire, and can involve $70,000 or more in debt.

-• Banking, Financial Regulation
+Banking Financial Regulation

 Wyoming Wants to Be the Crypto Capital of the U.S.

-As I’ve written previously, Bitcoin and other cryptocurrencies aren’t just risky assets for those who own them: risk in the financial sector impacts all of us.
-For Slate, I wrote about Wyoming’s push to lure blockchain companies into the state, and how an obscure banking law from the 1860s gives small states like Wyoming outsize power in our financial landscape.
-If you prefer video to text, you can hear me discussing this article with Sam Seder on the show Majority Report on NBC’s streaming service Peacock (I don’t think you need a Peacock account to watch the show from a browser, but you may need a Peacock account to watch…
+If you prefer video to text, you can hear me discussing this article with Sam Seder on the show Majority Report on NBC’s streaming service Peacock (I don’t think you need a Peacock account to watch the show from a browser, but you may need a Peacock account to watch it on your TV/Roku).

 Investment Firms Aren’t Buying All the Houses.
 But They Are Buying the Most Important Ones.

-You may have read in The Wall Street Journal or elsewhere about the trend of investors buying up single-family homes.
 For Slate I did a deep-dive by reviewing the financial records of the largest home buyers and uncovered an important point: investors like Invitation Homes (a spin-off of private equity company Blackstone) don’t buy homes at random.
 They’re really buying up smaller, more affordable housing in growing cities like my hometown of Charlotte: in other words, the specific homes that could have been wealth-building for the working class.
-An interesting point about many of the giant asset managers that are buy these houses is that they’re not just managing the…

 Economic Policy